manish021996/Hotel-Booking-Analysis-/README.md

 ## Project Summary

 In this project, We have attempted to analyze a hotel booking dataset and come up with some relevant conclusions which will help the hotel to improve performance.
-We had perform our analysis in 4 segments
+We had perform our analysis in 4 segments:
 * Booking Wise Analysis
 * Customer Wise Analysis
 * Cancellation wise Analysis